minportant/Photo-Album/README.md

 # Photo-Album
-Photo album of my favorite car using JFrame
+First GUI project.
+Created a photo album of my favorite car using JFrame